Sage-Bionetworks/sysbioDCCjsonschemas/README.md

 This repo contains a Dockerfile that can be used to build a docker image locally.
 Alternatively, the docker image is on Docker Hub under [aryllen/sysbioDCCjsonschemas](https://hub.docker.com/repository/docker/aryllen/sysbiodccjsonschemas).

+Note that the images available on Docker Hub may not be up to date with the sysbioDCCjsonschemas.
+You can either follow the instructions below for building locally below; simply make sure you pull the latest version.
+Alternatively, you can still pull the image, but would need to update to the latest version.
+Once you are in the container, pull the latest version with `git pull`.

 ##### Build Image Locally

 If you'd like to build the docker image locally, clone this repo and open a terminal in the sysbioDCCjsonschemas folder.
 Then build image and run interactively.